 A huge benefit of owning a static caravan to take your holidays in is that caravans are quite simple to maintain but it is a fact that some maintenance is required to keep your caravan in optimum condition.
-Here are some useful tips to make sure you get the best from your holiday home.
+We have compiled a list of Static Caravan Maintenance tips to make your life easier.

 Exterior panels – using the same shampoo you’d use on your car was the panels down twice annually and if you want to give the panels extra protection, you can add a small amount of car wax to the soapy water.